Table of Contents

 A cosmetology degree program teaches students how to cut and style hair, perform manicures and pedicures and provide skin care treatments.
 Many community colleges, vocational schools, and private institutions offer these two-year programs.
 Curriculum for an associate's degree in cosmetology includes instruction on beauty services, as well as information on identifying hair and skin disorders, sanitation and business skills.

 The career trajectory of people with a Cosmetology degree appears to be focused around a few careers.
-The most common career that users with Cosmetology degrees have experience in is Plastic Surgeon, followed by Traffic Technician, Dermatologist, Orthodontist, Correspondent, Skincare Specialist, Special Agent, Tattoo Artist, Exhibit Designer, and Spa Manager.
+The most common career that users with Cosmetology degrees have experience in is Hairdresser, followed by Aesthetician, Make-Up Artist, Dental Assistant, Spa Manager, Nail Technician, Medical Assistant, Phlebotomist, Massage Therapist, and Food Server.

 |Career||% of graduates||% of population||Multiple|